Tool Calling

 Available tools

 During program setup, you can use the AddToolMethods extension to specify a list of C# static methods available for calling.
 Use a comma-separated list if you need to specify more than one method.
 You do not have to provide all the tools for every call.
-Use the checkboxes to select only those you want to make available during this model call.
+Use the checkbox in the tool table to select only those you want to make available during this model call.

 builder.Services.AddSharpOMaticEngine()